 - Targeted Placement: Assign roles based on your knowledge of the class and students and which kids will be willing to perform in front of an audience.
 Presidents’ Day is midway through the month, so you should know which kids will work with which roles.
 This may be the easiest method, but be wary of hurt feelings when you select the leading roles.

 - Random Placement: Place all the roles into a hat (try a Lincoln stovepipe to match the theme) and have kids draw a role from the hat.
 This ensures fairness, but you might end up with your shyest students in critical roles or your most active extroverts in the background.
 Be open to suggestions if some students want to switch parts early on, but also encourage them to be willing to expand their comfort zone.

 You’ll need an audience, so include the time and date of the performance in your class newsletter and on the school calendar.
 If you perform for parents, then a warmup at school (particularly one done for the younger grades) can help build everyone’s confidence.

 Create Costumes and Props

 You don’t need complex props, but a simple hat, apron, or wardrobe change can build excitement and make the kids feel like they are part of a big production.
 Ask for anything needed from home well in advance and check for related art projects that do double duty—some creations can be made in art class and then worn or carried on stage.

-Your kids will love the idea of performing a show, and the kinesthetic nature of performing ensures they’ll retain the information learned as well.
-Adding movement, performance, and even art to your Presidents’ Day show will capture student interest and help them gain and retain information in a whole new way.
+Your kids will love the idea of performing a show, and the kinesthetic nature of performance ensures they’ll retain the information learned as well.
+Adding movement and even art to your Presidents’ Day show will capture student interest and help them gain and retain information in a new way!